AbdelfetahOuwahbi/CarPrediction_InAndroid/README.md

 App Overview:
-The app I'm developing is geared towards predicting the origin of a car based on its various attributes, employing the K-Nearest Neighbors (KNN) algorithm.
+The app I'm developing is geared towards predicting the origin of a car based on its various attributes, employing the K-Nearest Neighbors (KNN) algorithm , Naive Bayes Algorithm And Decision Tree Algorithm.
 The dataset used for both training and predictions is formatted in JSON, featuring attributes such as MPG, displacement, and more.

 Technologies and Tools:
 Programming Language: